 Select ‘Edit’ on the Department you’d like to enable ratings for, and check Accept Response Ratings box.
 When customers receive a response from this department, they will be able to rate it out of five stars.

 Depending on a ticket's status you may want to set it to automatically close for management purposes.
 To set a ticket to automatically close:

-- Head to Configure StackCP Help Desk and locate the Ticket Status section.
+- Head to Configure StackCP Ticket System and locate the Ticket Status section.